rbogle/backstage-on-aws/README.md

 Finally, if you set the env var `BACKSTAGE_DIR` to point to where your backstage app code lives, cdk will pick up that path.

-## Add Dockerfile and .docker ignore
+## Add Dockerfile and .dockerignore
-Add a dockerfile to the backstage dir as detailed from the [backstage deployment docs](https://backstage.io/docs/getting-started/deployment-other#docker)
+Add a dockerfile (and a `.dockerignore`) to the backstage dir as detailed from the [backstage deployment docs](https://backstage.io/docs/getting-started/deployment-other#docker)

 ## Configure Backstage to use Env vars